Which city is cheaper, Charleston or Fort Lauderdale?

 Both Charleston and Fort Lauderdale are popular destinations to visit in the winter with plenty of activities.
 The winter months attract visitors to Fort Lauderdale because of the shopping scene and the cuisine.
 Also, the museums, the Christmas ambience, the shopping scene, and the cuisine are the main draw to Charleston this time of year.

 In the winter, Fort Lauderdale is much warmer than Charleston.
-Typically, the winter temperatures in Fort Lauderdale in January are around 67°F (20°C), and Charleston is about 47°F (9°C).
+Typically, the winter temperatures in Fort Lauderdale in January average around 67°F (20°C), and Charleston averages at about 47°F (9°C).

 The sun comes out a lot this time of the year in Fort Lauderdale.
 Fort Lauderdale usually receives more sunshine than Charleston during winter.
 Fort Lauderdale gets 243 hours of sunny skies, while Charleston receives 188 hours of full sun in the winter.